dlab-berkeley/Python-Geospatial-Fundamentals-Legacy/README.md

 ### 1.1 Download Anaconda:

-Follow this link to download Anaconda: https://www.anaconda.com/distribution/#windowsDownload.
+Follow this link to download Anaconda: https://www.anaconda.com/distribution.
 The same link can be used for Mac, Windows, and Linux.

 We recommend downloading the latest version, which will be Python 3.
-There is a lot of code written in Python 2 but support for that version is ending this year and will be difficult to work with in the future.
 <img src="assets/images/anaconda_download_instructions.png" width="650">

 Open the .exe file that was downloaded and follow the instructions in the installation wizard prompt.